lagomcontrol/esphome_wifi_ceilingfan_module/README.md

 ESPHome configuration for the Ventair SkyFan DC ceiling fan Tuya module (SKYAPPCM).
 This project replaces the cloud-dependent firmware with local control via ESPHome, enabling full integration with Home Assistant and other home automation platforms.

-This module can be bought Plug & Play from here https://lagomcontrol.com.au/product/skyfan-esphome/
+This module can be bought Plug & Play from here: https://lagomcontrol.com.au/product/skyfan-esphome/

 ## Overview